Vinfall/VenomWSL/README.md

 You don't need to enter chroot environment as well since the installation (importing the tarball) is done during [#Install](#install).

-You may also want to enable `nonfree` repo in [`/etc/scratch.repo`](https://venomlinux.org/wiki#package-manager.etcscratchpkgrepo) and setup package aliases in [`/etc/scratchpkg.alias`](https://venomlinux.org/wiki#package-manager.etcscratchpkgalias) to avoid compiling from source.
+You may also want to enable `nonfree` repo in [`/etc/scratch.repo`](https://venomlinux.org/wiki#package-manager.etcscratchpkgrepo) and setup package aliases in [`/etc/scratchpkg.alias`](https://venomlinux.org/wiki#package-manager.etcscratchpkgalias) to avoid compiling certain packages from source.

 For example, use rust binary as compiling is resource consuming.